 Bill Freese is the Science Director for the Center for Food Safety.
 Bill joined CFS in 2006 as science policy analyst.
 In his six years with the Safer Food – Safer Farms campaign at Friends of the Earth, he authored numerous reports and comments to government agencies concerning the science and regulation of genetically engineered crops.
 Bill played a key role in the discovery of unapproved StarLink corn in the food supply in 2000/01.
 His comprehensive report on genetically engineered (GE) pharmaceutical crops in 2002 helped initiate public debate on "biopharming."
 In 2004, he teamed up with Salk Institute cell biologist David Schubert to write a comprehensive, peer-reviewed scientific critique of the regulation and safety testing of GE foods.
 Bill has given numerous public presentations on agricultural biotechnology to State Department officers, international regulatory officials, farm groups and the general public.
 More recent work involves assessments of the failed promise of GE crops, industrial biotechnology, and cost-effective alternatives to genetic engineering.
 Bill holds a B.A. in chemistry from Grinnell College.

 Dashel Murawski is the Communications and Policy Coordinator at Center for Food Safety's San Francisco office.
-Dashel is a graduate of the University of San Francisco (USF) where he majored in environmental studies and politics.
+Dashel is a graduate of the University of San Francisco where he majored in environmental studies and politics.
 He is interested in the intersection of climate change with food systems and crafting equitable policy around these issues.
 He has previously interned with USF's Office of Sustainability and the San Francisco Department of the Environment where he worked on research, environmental education, and content creation.
-In his free time, he enjoys spending time outdoors, photography, creating collages, and playing video games.
+In his free time, he enjoys spending time outdoors, photography, creating paper collages, and cooking new recipes.

 Jaydee Hanson is the Policy Director for the Center for Food Safety.
-His expertise includes emerging technology issues related to nanotechnology, synthetic biology, animal cloning, animal genetic engineering and gene editing.
+His expertise includes emerging technology issues related to nanotechnology, synthetic biology, animal cloning, animal genetic engineering,gene editing and novel pesticides using RNAi.

 Kristina Sinclair is a Staff Attorney at the Center for Food Safety's San Francisco office.
 Before CFS, Kristina was a Fellow with the Public Justice Food Project, where she focused on redressing the harmful environmental impacts of industrial animal agriculture, and empowering affected communities.
 While in law school, Kristina was an Articles Editor for the California Law Review.
 She also participated in the Environmental Law Clinic, served on the steering committee for Students for Economic and Environmental Justice, and worked as a teaching assistant for Appellate Advocacy.
 Upon graduation, she received recognition for her pro bono work and a Certificate of Specialization in Environmental Law.
 Kristina earned her B.A. from the University of Illinois, Urbana-Champaign, and J.D. from the University of California, Berkeley, School of Law.